 - Relax and allow yourself to get carried away by the ideas and feelings that arise.

-Making or coloring your mandala is another type of mandala meditation.
-Our creative brain may come out and play when we paint, color, or create mandalas.
+Making or coloring your mandala is another type of meditation.
+Our creative brain may come out and play when we paint, color, or create one.
 It has the potential to induce a state of altered consciousness in which we can engage in constructive healing, and we learn a great deal about ourselves and our life.

 Health Benefits of Coloring Mandalas

 The physical process of coloring a mandala may have a greater impact on you than you realize.
 Coloring decreases anxiety promotes awareness, and increases attention, according to Marygrace Berberian, a trained art therapist and Clinical Assistant Professor at NYU.
-Countless people feel that coloring mandalas add a new depth to coloring.
+Countless people feel that coloring add a new depth to coloring.
 Therefore:

 - Improves Focus: Coloring mandalas helps your brain to turn off the continual stream of ideas or chatter in your head while you concentrate on the process of coloring.
 When you have a personal meaning for the mandala, it may help you focus on and improve those principles in your life.